aldro61/kover2_paper/tutorial/learning/README.md

-# Tutorial: genotype-to-phenotype models with Kover
+# Learning genotype-to-phenotype models with Kover

 This tutorial will walk you through an application of Kover to a set of genomes labelled according to their phenotypes.
 We use data from the paper (see [data](../data/)), but you could use your own.
 Specifically, we will use the CART and SCM algorithms to learn models that predict Azithromycin resistance in *Neisseria gonorrhoeae*.